Hulupeep/agentic-mesh/README.md

 - **Memory Management**: Key-value storage with provenance tracking
 - **Constraint Enforcement**: Budget management for cost, latency, and tokens
 - **Policy Engine**: Configurable policy enforcement for safety and reliability
+- **Capability Routing**: Plans can target capabilities; the kernel selects compliant tools deterministically and records the routing decision.
+- **Plan Optimiser**: A deterministic pass that reorders independent steps using ToolSpec telemetry and emits trace events for audit.

 ## Quickstart in 90 Seconds